jdobariya/StockData-WebScrapper/README.md

 You'll also need a chormedriver; "https://chromedriver.chromium.org/downloads"

-Added a tags.txt file containing tags of companies.
+Added a tags.txt file containing list of tags of companies.

 This project is using "https://www.screener.in/" for web data extraction.